Agenda & Speaker Bios

 • Cost: $40

-6 Contact Hours - May apply toward cross-cultural education hours (see definition below) or as general continuing education hours.
-Credits relating to Alaska Native Cultures may apply towards AK-Native specific education hour credits.
+6 Contact Hours - May apply toward cross-cultural education hours or as general continuing education hours.
+Contact hours relating to Alaska Native Cultures may apply towards contact hours in cross-cultural education relating to Alaska Natives.

 Agenda